stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-crab-rangoon-dip.md

   - recipes/moms-recipes/_posts/2024-01-01-shrimpies.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Dive into the creamy, savory goodness of Crab Rangoon Dip, a crowd-pleasing appetizer that brings the flavors of your favorite Chinese-American takeout dish right to your kitchen.
 This dip combines succulent crab meat with rich cream cheese, sour cream, and a blend of spices, baked to perfection to create a warm, indulgent spread that's perfect for parties, game days, or as a luxurious snack.
 Served with crackers, toast points, or vegetable sticks, this dip is sure to be a hit with anyone who tries it.

-## Ingredients
+ingredients:

-* 2 cups crab meat
+  - 2 cups crab meat
-* 16 oz cream cheese (2 packages)
+  - 16 oz cream cheese (2 packages)
-* ½ cup sour cream
+  - ½ cup sour cream
-* 4 green onions, chopped
+  - 4 green onions, chopped
-* 1½ tsp Worcestershire sauce
+  - 1½ tsp Worcestershire sauce
-* 2 tbsp powdered sugar
+  - 2 tbsp powdered sugar
-* ½ tsp lemon juice
+  - ½ tsp lemon juice
-* ½ tsp garlic powder
+  - ½ tsp garlic powder

-## Instructions
+instructions:
+  - step:
+    title: Preparation

-1. **Preparation:** Preheat your oven to 350°F. Soften the cream cheese in the microwave for about 1 minute to make it easier to mix.
+    description: Preheat your oven to 350°F. Soften the cream cheese in the microwave for about 1 minute to make it easier to mix.
+  - step:
+    title: Mix

-2. **Mix:** In a bowl, combine the softened cream cheese with the crab meat, green onions, and the rest of the ingredients until well blended.
+    description: In a bowl, combine the softened cream cheese with the crab meat, green onions, and the rest of the ingredients until well blended.
+  - step:
+    title: Bake

-3. **Bake:** Transfer the mixture to a baking dish and bake for 30 minutes, or until the dip is hot and bubbly.
+    description: Transfer the mixture to a baking dish and bake for 30 minutes, or until the dip is hot and bubbly.
+nutrition:
+  servings_per_recipe: 8
+  calories: 247
+  total_fat: 21.5
+  saturated_fat: 13.3
+  cholesterol: 78
+  sodium: 340
+  total_carbohydrates: 5.5
+  dietary_fiber: 0.4
+  protein: 7.9
+  calcium: 151
+  iron: 1
+  potassium: 115
+prep_time: PT10M
+cook_time: PT30M
+total_time: PT40M
+---

+# Crab Rangoon Dip

 ## The Ultimate Party Starter: Crab Rangoon Dip